 If the lump is benign there isn’t usually a reason to remove it, unless it is causing your dog discomfort or restricting movement for example.
 Of course if it turns out to be cancer, the concern will be if it has spread to other parts of the body.
 A CT or MRI may be needed to get a clearer picture of the mass and its location.
 Surgery, chemo, radiation or all three may be necessary.

 To remove a lump or not?

-Plenty of vets will remove lumps, as a matter of fact the woman I mentioned earlier did have her dog’s lump removed.
+Some vets will remove them (as a matter of fact the woman I mentioned earlier did have her dog’s lump removed), while others prefer to adopt a “wait and see” attitude.
+This can be for a number of reasons including the location of the lump, as well as the age and medical condition of the dog.
 Here is an enlightening post by Dr Karen Becker called “Why I Don’t Remove Lipomas – Unless They Do This.”

 Keeping on top of things

 If your dog has lots of lumps and bumps (I’ve known quite a few old dogs like that!), your vet will want to keep track so he can quickly find any new ones or recognise changes in existing ones.
 A chart of their locations is the way to do that.